It’s that time of year again, when historic cars are joined by vintage warbirds at the Sebring International Raceway. It’s a unique look back in time.

-Pistons and Props is a salute both to America’s Oldest Sportscar Endurance Race, the 12 Hours of Sebring, and to Hendicks Field, the former World War II airbase from which the racetrack was carved.
+Pistons and Props is a salute both to America’s Oldest Sportscar Endurance Race, the 12 Hours of Sebring, and to Hendicks Field.
+That’s the former World War II airbase from which the racetrack was carved.

-It’s a wonderful series of races, as hundreds of competitors from Historic Sportcar Racing descend on the iconic 3.74 mile circuit to run where the likes of Sterling Moss, Mario Andretti, Carol Shelby and Bobby Rahal have run to victory.
-In this event, a wide array of World War II warbirds and civilian aircraft also set down and go on static display as part of the nostalgia.
+It’s a wonderful series of races.
+Hundreds of competitors from Historic Sportcar Racing descend on the iconic 3.74 mile circuit to run where the likes of Sterling Moss, Mario Andretti, Carol Shelby and Bobby Rahal have run to victory.
+In this event, a wide array of World War II warbirds and civilian aircraft also set down.
+They then go on static display as part of the nostalgia.

-Young and old alike gather to watch the planes set down on the back stretch of the raceway, then taxi into the paddock for fans to have an up close look.
+Young and old alike gather to watch the planes land on the back stretch of the raceway.
+The planes then taxi into the paddock for fans to have an up close look.

-This year’s event promises an expanded collection of legendary airplanes, including the North American P-51D “Mustang” of Jim Lyons dubbed “Sweetie Face.”
-Some of the planes to be on display this year are worth more than two million dollars – but generally are considered priceless treasures of American history and mid-century military might.
+This year’s event promises an expanded collection of legendary airplanes These will include the North American P-51D “Mustang” of Jim Lyons dubbed “Sweetie Face.”
+Some of the planes to be on display this year are worth more than two million dollars.
+However – they generally are considered priceless treasures of American history and mid-century military might.

-On track the race weekend will feature the HSR Sebring Historics that includes the season-ending rounds of the full-season WeatherTech Sprint, Sasco Sports International/American Challenge and B.R.M.
-Enduro Challenge series – so we know there will be some spirited racing.
+On track the race weekend will feature the HSR Sebring Historics, Those racew include the season-ending rounds of the WeatherTech Sprint, Sasco Sports International/American Challenge and B.R.M.
+Enduro Challenge series.
+That means some spirited racing.

 The HSR series brings a number of vintage greats and fan favorites to Sebring.
 This year’s entry list includes a 2005 Audi R8 LMP and a 1962 No. 1 Lotus 23B.
 The British-based RW Racing Services team will be bringing a rare 1964 No. 88 AC Cobra as well.